-Class Schedule Decomposition of poverty measures Crass scriedure Decomposition of poverty measures Measuring the "middle class" (6) Impact evaluation Evaluation methods in practice (7) Dimensions of poverty and inequality Global measures of poverty Poverty and the non-income dimensions of welfare (8) Growth, inequality, and poverty Theory and evidence of growth and distributional changes (9) Economy-wide and sectoral policies Schooling policies Price interventions Policies, aid, and institutions (10) Targeted interventions Targeted transfers Students will read the textbook chapters before the class so they can participate in the class discussion and raise questions.
+Class Schedule Decomposition of poverty measures Measuring the "middle class" (6) Impact evaluation Evaluation methods in practice (7) Dimensions of poverty and inequality Global measures of poverty Poverty and the non-income dimensions of welfare (8) Growth, inequality, and poverty Theory and evidence of growth and distributional changes (9) Economy-wide and sectoral policies Schooling policies Price interventions Policies, aid, and institutions (10) Targeted interventions Targeted transfers Students will read the textbook chapters before the class so they can participate in the class discussion and raise questions.
 For those students registered in this course (2 credit), 2nd class hours (Thursday 4th period) will be the lecture and discussion.
 During the 1st class hours (Thursday 3rd period), students will present summary of a paper they select from the topic (chapter) discussed during the previous week.
 For those students taking this social development class as 1 credit course (Thursday 4th period only), participation in the 3rd period presentation is elective.
 Course Prerequisites Grading Philosophy Students will submit a final term paper which should include: (1) summary of a specific topic they select from the chapters studied in the class, and (2) their own analyses/reflections based on some additional readings of academic publications (journal articles, book chapters, etc.).
 Active participation in the class discussion will be taken into consideration for the grading.
-Course Hours Students should read the textbook chapter before the class every week, so that Breakdown and Out-of- they are ready to participate in the class discussion and ask/answer questions 1 Class Learning related to the material.
-Class Learning related to the material.
-This course is considered as one credit hour which requires all students to Class Learning Textbooks, This course is considered as one credit hour which requires all students to complete 45 hours including lectures and out of class preparation.
-1. Ravallion, Martin, The economics of Poverty: History, Measurement, and This course is considered as one credit hour which requires all students to complete 45 hours including lectures and out of class preparation.
-Textbooks, This course is considered as one credit hour which requires all students to complete 45 hours including lectures and out of class preparation.
-1. Ravallion, Martin, The economics of Poverty: History, Measurement, and Textbooks, References, and Supplementary Materials This course is considered as one credit hour which requires all students to complete 45 hours including lectures and out of class preparation.
-1. Ravallion, Martin, The economics of Poverty: History, Measurement, and Policy, Oxford University Press, 2016 Textbooks, References, and Supplementary Materials Office Hours and This course is considered as one credit hour which requires all students to complete 45 hours including lectures and out of class preparation.
-1. Ravallion, Martin, The economics of Poverty: History, Measurement, and Policy, Oxford University Press, 2016 Anytime by appointment.
-Textbooks, References, and Supplementary Materials This course is considered as one credit hour which requires all students to complete 45 hours including lectures and out of class preparation.
-1. Ravallion, Martin, The economics of Poverty: History, Measurement, and Policy, Oxford University Press, 2016 Textbooks, References, and Supplementary Materials Office Hours and This course is considered as one credit hour which requires all students to complete 45 hours including lectures and out of class preparation.
-1. Ravallion, Martin, The economics of Poverty: History, Measurement, and Policy, Oxford University Press, 2016 Anytime by appointment.
-Textbooks, References,and Supplementary Materials Office Hours and Contact Information This course is considered as one credit hour which requires all students to complete 45 hours including lectures and out of class preparation.
-1. Ravallion, Martin, The economics of Poverty: History, Measurement, and Policy, Oxford University Press, 2016 Anytime by appointment.
-Please send an email to: minowa.mari.ge@u.tsukuba.ac.jp Office: 8A411 Telephone: 853-6603 Textbooks, References, and Supplementary Materials Office Hours and This course is considered as one credit hour which requires all students to complete 45 hours including lectures and out of class preparation.
-1. Ravallion, Martin, The economics of Poverty: History, Measurement, and Policy, Oxford University Press, 2016 Anytime by appointment.
-Please send an email to: minowa.mari.ge@u.tsukuba.ac.jp Office: 8A411
+Course Hours Students should read the textbook chapter before the class every week, so that Breakdown and Out-of- they are ready to participate in the class discussion and ask/answer questions Class Learning related to the material.
+This course is considered as one credit hour which requires all students to complete 45 hours including lectures and out of class preparation.
+Textbooks, 1.
+Ravallion, Martin, The economics of Poverty: History, Measurement, and References, and Policy, Oxford University Press, 2016 Supplementary Materials Office Hours and Anytime by appointment.
+Contact Information Please send an email to: minowa.mari.ge@u.tsukuba.ac.jp Office: 8A411 Telephone: 853-6603 Other(Behavioral This class will be conducted online using MS Teams. expectations and Classes will be held real-time online.